Platform of the Libertarian Party of Kentucky

 3.5 Qualified Immunity

-We favor an immediate end to qualified immunity and prosecutorial immunity.
+We call for an immediate end to qualified immunity and prosecutorial immunity.
 State agents must be personally subject to civil and criminal liability for any damages caused by their actions, without regard to whether those actions occurred during the course of their duties.
 These settlements must never be paid by the agencies or taxpayers.
 Neither state agencies nor their representatives shall be exempted from laws, statutes, and regulations applicable to anyone else.

 3.6 Civil Asset Forfeiture